teacup-chariot/dti-remix/README.md

 - **Dress to Impress**, the foundation DTI Remix is built on.
 - **itemdb**, for mall data, as well as p2/p3, color filtering.
+- **shenkuun**, for providing custom assets used throughout the UI.
 - **The early test Meepits**, for invaluable feedback and patience.

 Neopets is a trademark of its respective owners.
 This project is unaffiliated